2023 Professional Development

 - BJC teachers attend face-to-face professional development programs and have access to a wealth of online resources, including a repository of shared course materials, and weekly group calls.

 For more information on how BJC compares to the general CS Principles framework, please see our comparison guide.

 Who is teaching BJC?

-If you have questions about the BJC CSP Research Project, please email us at email@example.com and include your name, school name, and location.
+If you have questions about BJC, please email us at email@example.com and include your name, school name, and location.